-The objective of Garantia's remuneration scheme is to ensure that personnel are committed to the long-term development of the company, to create an image of an attractive employer and motivate personnel to work together to achieve the company's targets.
+The objective of Garantia's remuneration scheme is to ensure that personnel are committed to the long-term development of the company, to create an image of an attractive employer and motivate personnel to work together the achieve the company's targets.
 The Board of Directors assesses and confirms Garantia's remuneration scheme and the amount of the annual performance-related remuneration and supervises compliance with the remuneration scheme.
-The function that supervises compliance with regulations annually assesses the remuneration scheme's accordance with regulations and compliance with the remuneration scheme.
+The Taaleri Group's compliance function annually assesses the remuneration scheme's compliance with regulations and that the remuneration scheme itself is being complied with.
+In addition, the Remuneration Committee of the Board of Taaleri Plc discusses, and the Board of Taaleri Plc approves Garantia's remuneration scheme as part of the Taaleri Group remuneration scheme.
+The Board of Taaleri Plc also monitors that provisions concerning remuneration systems and the general principles of the Taaleri Group's remuneration system are also observed in Garantia.

 The monthly fees of the members of the Board are approved by the Annual General Meeting as proposed by the largest shareholder.
 Members of the Board are not paid separate meeting attendance fees or other financial benefits.
 The members of the Board were not in an employment or service relationship with the company and did not come under the scope of the remuneration scheme.
+In 2017, the monthly fees paid to Board members came to EUR 0.2 (0.2) million.